Grosse0531/Grosse0531/README.md

 ### Skills Learned
 [Bullet Points - Remove this afterwards]

-- Advanced understanding of SIEM concepts and practical application.
+- understanding of SIEM concepts and practical application.
 - Proficiency in analyzing and interpreting network logs.
 - Ability to generate and recognize attack signatures and patterns.
 - Enhanced knowledge of network protocols and security vulnerabilities.